Raccoon Removal and Control

 Raccoons are usually classified as a pest species due to their habits of living in human dwellings.

 The most common complaints include the following:

-RACCOON DISEASES: They are a common carrier of rabies, a potentially fatal disease.
+They are a common carrier of rabies, a potentially fatal disease.
 They also carry canine distemper, which can kill your dog.
-Their feces may contain raccoon roundworm, the spores of which humans can breath in and become seriously infected by, so it is important to capture raccoons using human habitat.
+Their feces may contain raccoon roundworm, the spores of which humans can breathe in and become seriously infected by, so it is important to capture raccoons using human habitat.

 The only real means of getting rid of raccoons is through trapping and removal of the animals.
 If you've got raccoons in your attic, it's important that the wildlife operator search for a litter of baby raccoons, and remove them by hand before trapping and removing the female raccoon.
 If it's just raccoons outside causing trouble, they can be trapped and removed, but beware, they'll often dig and grab anything within a few inches of the cage trap.
 There are also some lethal raccoon traps, but they're not often used or even legal in all states.

 There is no registered or effective raccoon repellent available.
 You can find some products on the market, such as mothball-based or urine-based repellents, but they are bogus.
 Go ahead and try them.
 And those high-pitch noisemakers, also called ultrasonic sound emitters, do not work.
 There is no quick and easy fix when it comes to raccoon removal and control.
 It's best to have a professional trap and remove the animals properly.